-The bill amends section 2953.25 of the Revised Code to enhance the process for individuals seeking a certificate of qualification for employment, particularly those impacted by collateral sanctions from prior convictions.
-It allows individuals who have completed time in a state correctional institution or a department-funded program to petition the designee of the deputy director of the division of parole and community services for this certificate.
-Notably, the bill removes the requirement that individuals must finish all periods of supervision after incarceration before filing their petitions, enabling them to file one year after release for felonies or six months for misdemeanors.
-It also establishes a fee structure for filing petitions, with provisions for fee waivers for indigent applicants.
+The bill amends section 2953.25 of the Revised Code to streamline the process for individuals seeking a certificate of qualification for employment, particularly those impacted by collateral sanctions from prior convictions.
+It allows individuals who have completed time in a state correctional institution or a department-funded program to petition the designee of the deputy director of the division of parole and community services.
+Notably, the bill removes the requirement for individuals to complete all periods of supervision before filing their petitions, enabling them to file one year after release from incarceration for felonies or six months for misdemeanors.
+It also establishes a fee structure for petitions, with provisions for fee waivers for indigent applicants, and clarifies the criteria courts should consider when reviewing petitions.

 Statutes affected: